Shine Lawyers Main Logo

 Can I represent myself, or do I need a psychological injury lawyer?

-It is possible to legally represent yourself when making a claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursue the case to move it forward.
+It’s possible to legally represent yourself when making a psychological injury workers’ compensation claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursue the case to move it forward.

-Without the right legal advice and support, you then may not receive the compensation you're entitled to.
-A lawyer can help you maximise your lump sum entitlements.
+You then may not receive the compensation you're entitled to.
+A lawyer could also help you maximise your lump sum entitlements.

-At Shine Lawyers, we put your first.
+At Shine Lawyers, we put you first.
 We’ve been standing up for the rights of everyday Australians for over 45 years.
 As one of Australia’s largest litigation law firms, we are here to help you get the justice you deserve.

-Where are Shine workers’ compensation lawyers located?
+Where are Shine psychological injury workers’ compensation lawyers located?

 With more than 40 branches across Australia and 1000+ team members, location is no barrier when it comes to accessing Shine Lawyers legal advice and support.